vaishnavisharma6/vaishnavisharma6.github.io/index.markdown

 Feel free to reach out to discuss any ideas in related fields through my mail (mentioned at the bottom).

-Read an informal version in 'Me' section.
+Read an informal version in the 'Z' section.
 Feel free to explore other tabs too!

 ![](/assets/ch870324.jpg)